 Subject to a poll being demanded, every question to be decided by any General meeting unless otherwise resolved on without dissent or unless otherwise prescribed by the Act, shall be decided by a majority of the members personally present thereat and qualified accordingly to those present to vote by way of a show of hands.

 (a) The Club shall in the case of the Annual General Meeting, send to every member in pursuance of Rule 19 with the Notice of the Meeting a copy of the Annual Report and Audited Statement of Accounts, a statement of attendance of members of the committee during the preceding year mentioning the day, place and hour of meeting and in the case of a Special General Meeting shall similarly send notice stating the purpose of the meeting but the non receipt of such notice by or the omission to give such notice to any member shall not invalidate the proceedings at any meeting.

 If the audited accounts are not available, an unaudited set of accounts will be sent.

-(b)Members not having registered places of address in New Zealand will be deemed to have received notice by way of the club’s website – www.gamebase.co.nz/NoticestoMembers
+(b)Members not having registered places of address will be deemed to have received notice by way of the club’s website – www.gamebase.co.nz/NoticestoMembers

 (b) The Club shall at all times indemnify and keep indemnified each of the persons referred to below from and against all claims, demands, actions, proceedings.
 Costs, damages, losses and expenditure incurred by each such person for or in respect of all things done or omitted by such person in the exercise or attempted exercise of such persons rights or duties (whether expressed or implied by these rules or by any by-law made pursuant to these rules or by the law) or in the purported exercise of any such rights or duties PROVIDED that such person does or omits such things in good faith and in the reasonably held opinion that such person is entitled to do or omit such things.
 This indemnity shall not extend to criminal liability.
 The persons herein before referred to are: